BetterThanButter/ada_data_story/index.md

 {% include main_analysis/quotes_number_distrib_by_states.html %}

 We should highlight that each year the distribution of most active states are different.
 It is very interesting to see that there are now dominant and tale states.
 As a next steps we are going to check in details several interesting topics.
 Our goal is to check how the actual event are reflected in the quotation activity.
+To get the actual "activity" for each topic we would use scaled frequency.
+It means we are going to devide number of quotes on the topic to the overall number of quotes from the state.

 ## Education
 We use set of topics to find senators quotes about education: `{'education', 'schools', 'school', 'student', 'teacher', 'teachers','university', 'universities', 'learning', 'study', 'studing'}`